Scoop of coffee ice cream seen from above

 THE TAKE-IT-EASY ICE CREAM

-Coffee Ice Cream
+Coffee Bean Ice Cream

-With coffee beans, milk, cream, and sugar.
+With coffee beans, milk, heavy cream, and sugar.

 Philadelphia-style ice cream is our Take-It-Easy ice cream; it is what we make when we are short of time yet want to make something that everyone will love.
 Easy and superb, it is a delightful reminder of how great it is to make your own ice cream at home.

-In this Coffee Ice Cream recipe we use coffee beans to flavour the ice cream mixture.
+In this Coffee Bean Ice Cream recipe we use coffee beans to flavour the ice cream mixture.
 The ice cream has a sweet and earthy coffee flavour, like a good cup of cappuccino.
 Use your favourite coffee beans (no grind is needed) or choose your coffee beans judging by the smell; they should smell divine.

 3 more ways to make this coffee ice cream: